idiv-biodiversity/yDiv_building_packages_Rstudio_GitHub/README.md

 * 10:00 Lecture "Main components of an R-package"
 * 11:00 Lecture "Tools and workflow for building R packages"
 * 12:00 Lunch
-* 13:00 Demo + Exercise 1 & 2: "Package skeleton and data""
+* 13:00 Demo + Exercise 1 & 2: "Package skeleton and data"
-* 14:30 Demo + Exercise 3: "Functions and Documentation""
+* 14:30 Demo + Exercise 3: "Functions and Documentation"
 * 16:30 Demo + Exercise 4: "Package building and checking"

 Day 2 - 9:30 - 18:00